tarolangner/ukb_mimir/README.md

 1) *What does it do?*

-This PyTorch implementation can be applied to neck-to-knee body MRI of UK Biobank to estimate and emulate a wide range of measurements.
+This PyTorch implementation can be downloaded and run on neck-to-knee body MRI of UK Biobank to estimate and emulate various measurements.
 Note that this experimental software is used at your own risk, is provided with no guarantees of anything, and is not a certified medical diagnostic tool.

 2) *Which properties can the inference predict?*

-This inference engine can estimate sex, age, height, weight, and several emulated measurements together with individual confidence intervals.
+This inference engine can estimate sex, age, height, weight, and several emulated body composition measurements together with individual confidence intervals.
 Find a full list of regression targets and results of 10-fold cross-validation [here](https://github.com/tarolangner/ukb_mimir/blob/main/documentation/validation_results/mimir_validation.pdf).

 3) *How to get image data?*